-Master Translational Research Service Agreements
+Master Translational Research Services Agreement

-In October 2018, we entered into a Services Agreement with Penn pursuant to which Penn agreed to perform certain services related to the research and development of the technology licensed to us under the License Agreement, as well as certain clinical, regulatory and manufacturing services.
-The research and development activities are detailed in Penn organization-specific addenda that are separately executed.
+In October 2018, we entered into a Master Translational Services Agreement with Penn, or the Services Agreement, pursuant to which Penn agreed to perform certain services related to the research and development of the technology licensed to us under the License Agreement, as well as certain clinical, regulatory and manufacturing services.
 The Services Agreement will expire on the later of (i) October 19, 2021 or (ii) completion of the services for which we have engaged Penn under the Services Agreement.
-As of December 31, 2018, we had executed three project addenda and the three projects are anticipated to commence and conclude in 2019.
-In January 2019, we executed two additional project addenda under the Services Agreement for manufacturing and development work.
-The two projects are anticipated to commence in 2019.
-The manufacturing addendum is expected to occur through June 2020.
-The development addendum is expected to occur through December 2019.
-In July 2019, we executed four additional project addenda for manufacturing, development and clinical work.
-The four projects are anticipated to commence in 2019.
+Either party may terminate this agreement with or without cause upon a certain number of days' prior written notice.
+The services encompassed by the Services Agreement are performed by different organizations at Penn pursuant to certain addenda to the Services Agreement, including the Center for Advanced Retinal and Ocular Therapeutics, or CAROT, Addendum and the CVPF Addendum.
+In addition, in July 2019 we entered into an Alliance Agreement with Penn, pursuant to which we will pay Penn a nominal annual fee in order for Penn to provide an adequate and consistent level of support to the services that it provides to us.